Asian shares up as U.S. data spurs year-end bounce

 U.S. crude oil edged up slightly, drawing closer to $100 a barrel, while Brent crude was little changed just below $108.

-The precious metal has shed more than $300 since racing to a record above $1,920 in September, an appreciation driven partly on fears that the Federal Reserve's monetary easing steps would stoke inflation against which it has traditionally been seen as a hedge, but remains up around 13 percent on the year.
+The precious metal has shed more than $300 since racing to a record above $1,920 in September, an appreciation driven partly on fears that the Federal Reserve's monetary easing steps would stoke inflation against which it has traditionally been seen as a hedge, but remains up nearly 14 percent on the year.

-(Additional reporting by Francis Kan in Singapore and Cecile Lefort in Sydney; Editing by Ron Popeski)
+(Additional reporting by Francis Kan in Singapore and Cecile Lefort in Sydney; Editing by Ramya Venugopal)